martinhauke/wm/README.md

 # wm

 Add watermark to a picture.
-I wrote this mainly to put anoying but visible marks on copies of my ID card before sending somewhere.
+I wrote this mainly to put anoying but visible marks on copies of my ID card before sending it somewhere.
 It's neither pretty nor clever but get's the work done.
+It will also strip the metadata of the resulting image.

+It will not overwrite the original image.
+Instead, it will create a new image next to it (the watermark text will be appended to the file name).

+## Prerequisites

+* convert (part of the [imagemagick](https://imagemagick.org/script/download.php) tools)

 ## Usage